naotosuzuki11/verisyscode/README.md

   - create logging in so multiple users can use the app and have security but also the ability to share.
   - write tests
   - complete "docker-izing"
+  - include a searchbar

 ### Feedback on the challenge itself
   - I had fun using rails and ruby (my current role I use django and python) and remembered how valuable it is to use different technologies to learn best development practices.
 I was a little frustrated with the amount of time it took, but I am very excited at the prospect of Verisys.
-I know the assessment instructs spending 2-3 hours but I probably spent double that to refactor code and make sure I felt comfortable submitting this to be assessed.
+I know the assessment instructs spending 2-3 hours but I spent double that to refactor code and make sure I felt comfortable submitting this to be assessed.
 For a very basic web app I struggled finding balance in what I should do to make it work / what I can do.

 ### JSON Output from the 3 samples that you ingest